Sheet Pan Herb-Crusted SalmonJump to Recipe

 It actually works well on a sheet pan with an assortment of vegetables assuming you add them in the right order!

 Bonus for this recipe, which I wasn’t expecting honestly, my kids LOVED it!
 They’ve recently gotten into eating more fish and salmon, it turns out, is a favorite with my younger one.
 She ate multiple servings of this herb-crusted salmon!
+If Salmon isn’t your thing but you are looking for an easy sheet pan meal, check out this Autumn Chicken Sheet Pan Dinner.

 How to Prepare Salmon Filet